cysouw/diathesis/text/c02_case.md

  \a.
 Ich schneide ihm die Haare.
  \b.
 Ich schneide seine Haare.

-This alternation occurs with all verbs with the *von* and *für* dative antipassive (see Section \ref{prepositions-sec-dative-antipassive-accusative}).
+This alternation occurs with all verbs with the *von* and *für* dative antipassive (see [@sec:prepositions-dative-antipassive-accusative]).
 Additionally, there are many verbs in the realm of destruction and repair.

 **Attested Verbs**